-The law sets out eligibility criteria for cover pool assets, which can comprise residential mortgage loans, commercial mortgage loans, public sector loans, and substitute assets to facilitate liquidity management.
+The law sets out eligibility criteria for cover pool assets, comprising residential mortgage loans, commercial mortgage loans, public sector loans, and substitute assets to facilitate liquidity management.
 Derivatives are allowed for risk hedging purposes and must be registered in the cover register.
 Derivatives must also remain in force despite the issuer's bankruptcy, liquidation, or resolution.